Lightstreamer/helm-charts/DEPLOYMENT.md

 2. **Configure the Appender**

-   Then, configure your logging appender to use the volume:
+   Configure your logging appender to use the volume:

    ```yaml
    logging: